 Panorama of Vietnam is an opportunity to witness the country as a land of stunning beauty and fascination.
 A tour designed for anyone interested in Vietnams’ history and culture.
 We visit important sites of the Vietnam War, Hanoi, Hue and Cu Chi in Saigon.
 However, this tour will moreover show you wondrous sceneries, art, culture, not to mention its cuisine.
 Opportunities are created as you travel in understanding the country and its people as never before

 The tour includes a stop in Hue, once the capital of Vietnam.
-However, the Vietnamese still rate the town as a focal point of yesterday times and social respect.
+However, the Vietnamese still rate the town as a focal point of yesterday's times and social respect.
 There are numerous pagodas, tombs and variegated kinds of structures that form a connection from the past to the present.

-You have the great privilege to spend the day at a local family home within a small farming village; just outside of Hoi An town.
+You have the great privilege to spend the day with a local family home within a small farming village; just outside of Hoi An town.
 This tour is designed to introduce you to a spectacular overview of the life, culture, history, geography, religions and cuisine of this wondrous country.

 The tour starts in Hanoi, a once-forbidding municipality that is now completely transformed by nearly two decades of Capitalism.
 With over four million inhabitants Hanoi is the social center of Vietnam.